Schnouki/spop/README.md

     sudo apt-get install libjson-glib-dev libao-dev libdbus-glib-1-dev libnotify-dev libsoup2.4-dev libsox-dev libspotify-dev

 ### Mac OSX

-With [Homebrew][]:
+Install libspotify with [Homebrew][]:

     brew install https://raw.github.com/mopidy/homebrew-mopidy/master/libspotify.rb

 ## Commands
-At the moment, spop can not modify your playlists or do any search on Spotify (but this will come...).
-So you will have to create some playlists using the official Spotify client.
-Then, you will be able to use the following commands:
+At the moment, spop can not modify your playlists, so you will have to use the official Spotify client to manage them.

+Except for that, the following commands are available:

 - `help`: list all available commands